Logo Icon

 • Identify the critical information: Identify the crucial elements of the question, such as the rules, constraints, and relationships.

-• Apply logical reasoning: Use your skills to analyze the information, identify patterns, and find the solution.
+• Apply logical reasoning: Use your skills to analyse the information, identify patterns, and find the solution.

 • Verify your answer: Once you've found the solution, verify it by re-reading the question and ensuring that your answer meets all the conditions.